 A surprising amount of heat is generated from appliances around the house, and switching them off can help avoid internal heat gains.
 Turn them off when not in use (don’t just leave them on standby), and make sure the backs of fridges and freezers have plenty of ventilation space – these appliances in particular can pump a lot of unnecessary heat into a room.

-Also, conventional incandescent light bulbs generate light quite inefficiently, giving off waste heat in the process.
+Also, conventional incandescent light bulbs generate light quite inefficiently, giving off up to 90% of their energy as waste heat in the process.
 Switch to low energy light bulbs to reduce overheating (as well as saving money).

-Fans can prove a summertime godsend for the sleepless, but make sure you’re using them right.
+Fans can prove a summertime godsend for the sleepless, but they tend to consume a lot of energy (even when on standby) so it’s important to make sure you’re making the most of them.
 Since heat rises, the coolest air in your house is going to be at floor level, so set your fan on the floor and point it upwards.
 Position it so that it points outwards towards the opposite wall, unobstructed by large objects.

 This will bounce the cooler air off the wall and back into the room, mixing with the warm air to help cool the temperature altogether.
-To speed up the process, place a bowl of icey water in front of the fan, so the airs blows across it.
+To speed up the process, place a bowl of icy water in front of the fan, so the air blows across it.